minuk-dev/minuk-dev.github.io/_wiki/링글/Autonomous.md

 ---
 - 내가 말한 문장
 ```
 I learned that.
-I'm participated in Google AI contest in maybe 2018 or 19, in SUmmer, they - the contest aksed to us just categorizing cat and dog.
+I'm participated in Google AI contest in maybe 2018 or 19, in Summer, they - the contest aksed to us just categorizing cat and dog.
 And second problem is predicting other surface of the car - they just - this [] has just one side of car, and predicting the other side.
 I'm not - I didn't win a prize but the experience is surely valuable.
 ```

 - 첨삭받은 문장